richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.wired.com/2003/08/pwr-antigravity/](https://www.wired.com/2003/08/pwr-antigravity/)

-**(PUBLIC DOMAIN)** - 6 March 2004 — Former NIDS consultant James Westwood tells Jacques Vallee there are four secret “iron post” sources that Hal Puthoff and Eric Davis deem to be unimpeachable and connected to the IC.
+**(PUBLIC DOMAIN)** - 6 March 2004 — Former NIDS consultant James Westwood tells Jacques Vallée there are four secret “iron post” sources that Hal Puthoff and Eric Davis deem to be unimpeachable and connected to the IC.
 They confirm the existence of one hidden project reverse engineering “alien”hardware.
 Westwood writes two are senior flag officers, one is defense industry/high OSD official and one is civilian high office of the Reagan/Clinton administrations.
 Two are VADM Thomas Wilson and Gen. Jack Sheehan, the other two are unnamed.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)